World War I Enemy Alien Records

 More than 480,000 German enemy aliens were registered, 200,000 permits were issued, and 6,300 enemy aliens were arrested under Presidential Arrest Warrants.
 There are no surviving master lists of registrations, permits, or arrests.

 Very few records of the enemy alien registration and permitting processes exist today.
 The records that do survive are incomplete.
 The series identified below are the only known registration records currently maintained by the National Archives.
 Researchers should be aware that enemy alien registration records have been identified at a variety of locations outside the National Archives, including state archives, historical societies, and county libraries.
-To date, the only states with known surviving enemy alien registration records are: Arizona, Arkansas, California, Idaho, Indiana, Kansas, Kentucky, Louisiana, Minnesota (state registration), New Mexico, New York, North Carolina, North Dakota, Oregon, and Wisconsin.
+To date, the only states with known surviving enemy alien registration records are: Arizona, Arkansas, California, Idaho, Indiana, Kansas, Kentucky, Louisiana, Minnesota (state registration), New Mexico, New York, North Carolina, North Dakota, Oregon, Texas, and Wisconsin.

 The U.S. Marshals were tasked with the responsibility for enemy alien registration, permitting, and general enforcement, but very few of the records related to these processes exist today.
 Records from the U.S. Marshals in three states survive: Kansas, Minnesota, and Nebraska.
 The six series noted below are fully digitized and searchable by name in the National Archives Catalog: